Michael Lindsay

 Michael Lindsay (May 9, 1963 – August 31, 2019) was an American voice actor who worked largely in anime, credited often as Dylan Tully.

 His most prominent roles were Kisuke Urahara in Bleach, Kankuro in Naruto, Greymon and Joe Kido in Digimon, and Amuro Ray in the first three Mobile Suit Gundam compilation films.

 Personal life and career

 Lindsay was born in Washington, D.C., but moved at a young age to New York City.
 He received a degree in theatre from Adelphi University.

-In 2012, Lindsay retired from voice acting and most of his anime roles were recast to Doug Erholtz.
+In 2012, Lindsay retired from voice acting due to poor health and most of his anime roles were recast to Doug Erholtz.

 Death

 Lindsay died on August 31, 2019, at the age of 56.
 He was living in Laurel, Maryland at the time of his death.
 He was surrounded by his wife and his two children.
-The cause of his death has not been revealed.
+The cause of his death has not been revealed but believed to have suffering headaches over the years.